Sterling-Hebert/AirBnB/README.md

-This project is a clone of the popular vacation rental platform, Airbnb.
+This project is a clone of the popular vacation rental , Airbnb.
 The clone replicates key functionalities of the original site.
 ---
 - **User Authentication**: Secure sign-up and login functionality.
 - **Property Listings**: Browse and search through a wide range of properties.